home Hair & Skin arrow

 Drugs

-Selected active ingredients such as minoxidil or finasteride have been proven to stimulate stagnant hair growth - whether in tinctures, shampoos or medicines.
+Selected active ingredients such as minoxidil have been proven to stimulate stagnant hair growth - whether in tinctures, shampoos or medicines.

 Biotin also achieves promising results.
 It is also known as vitamin H or “beauty vitamin“.
 And rightly so, after all, it has a positive effect on hair and skin.